Registration with Norwegian authorities

 Application for tax deduction card

 Everyone who works in Norway must have a tax deduction card.
-You hand in your tax deduction card to your employer.
 The tax deduction card shows how much tax your employer must deduct before paying your wages.
+This information is automatically transmitted by the Norwegian Tax Authority to UiO's payroll and personnel system SAP, so you have no information duties in this regard.

 In order to be able to calculate the correct tax deduction, the local tax office must have information about your estimated income in Norway and the length of your intended stay here.